 The majority of the Foundation's charitable income is received from the Education Skills Funding Agency under the terms of a master funding agreement between the Secretary of State for Education and the Trustees of The Sir John Brunner Foundation.
-A supplemental agreement is in place relating to the funding for Sir John Deane's Sixth Form College.
+A supplemental agreement is in place relating to the funding for Sir John Deane's Sixth Form College and moving forward also for The County high School, Leftwich.